keltia/ipify-rs/README.md

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for some simple rules.

+I am now using [Jujutsu] as my VCS.
+You can do the same or use Git Flow as before.

 I use Git Flow for this package so please use something similar or the usual github workflow.

 1. Fork it ( https://github.com/keltia/ipify-rs/fork )